Vyral/base-template/_posts/2019-04-05-veteran-lending-privileges-you-can-take-advantage-of.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: GL0Ijvis3Co
+youtube_code: QomZfbf_kNk
 ---

 {% include youtube.html %}

-If you’re a veteran of the Armed Forces, there are many special lending privileges you can take advantage of if you’re thinking of buying a home.&nbsp;
+If you’re a veteran of the Armed Forces who's thinking of buying a home, there are many special lending privileges you can take advantage of.

 Primarily, **VA loans offer 100% financing, no required mortgage insurance, and the lowest interest rates on the market.** Ultimately, this means you’ll pay as little as possible for your monthly mortgage payment.&nbsp;